James Wallace (English footballer): Sheffield United

 After Wallace's contract with Tranmere expired after two seasons, he went on to sign a two-year deal with Sheffield United on 13 June 2014.
 Wallace's time at the Blades was blighted by injuries which hampered his spell at the club.

 Shrewsbury Town (loan)

 Wallace joined Shrewsbury Town on loan until the end of the season in January 2016, linking up once again with the club he had a brief spell with in 2011.
 He was sidelined for a lengthy period after picking up a knee injury in a league match against Southend United the following month, making a total of eight appearances in all competitions before his loan expired in May.

 Return to Tranmere Rovers

 Wallace re-joined Tranmere Rovers on an initial short-term loan deal on 28 November 2016.
 He rejoined the club on a permanent basis in January 2017, signing an 18-month contract.

 Fleetwood Town

 When Wallace did not agree a new contract with Tranmere, he was snapped up by League One side Fleetwood Town.

+Later career

-At the end of the season, Wallace became the club's chief scout.
+After retiring at the end of the 2018–19 season, Wallace became Fleetwood Town's chief scout.
+In Juen 2022, he was appointed in the same role at Preston North End.